Manakovnik/SitDownPls/README.md

 Hi, everyone!

 This is a learning project.
-It is a webcite of an online-store.
+It is a website of an online-store.